pat-coady/contrast-pred-code/README.md

 **auto-regressive loss (`ARLoss`)**

 - calculate dot-product similarity of z's and z_hat
-  - the z's will the true target z and contrastive negative samples
+  - the z's include the true target z and contrastive negative samples
 - softmax of dot-product similarities, then cross-entropy loss

 ### Experimental Results